home | what's new | other sitescontact | about

 E. There are people on the other side, billions of years old; and I will tell you this: a billion years from now, the memory of her "white lace and white satin" -- but for another -- will sting you as much, and might push you over the edge into convulsive weeping, as if the ceremony had taken place this morning.

-K. It is the endless nightmare of losing you; the endless nightmare of missing out on living life, even eternal life, of sharing all things with you; the endless nightmare of realizing who you really are -- but too late.
+K. It is the endless nightmare of losing you; the endless nightmare of missing out on living life, even eternal life, of sharing all things with you; the endless nightmare of realizing who you really are -- but, too late.

-E. Krissi Dear, I have my own postscript.
+E. Krissi, I have my own postscript.

-K. Please tell me.
+K. Please share.

 no more mystery, finally clear to me